MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/register-plug-in.md

 ## Plug-in Registration tool (PRT)

-You'll use the Plug-in Registration tool (PRT) to register your plug-in assemblies and steps.
+You use the Plug-in Registration tool (PRT) to register your plug-in assemblies and steps.

 PRT is one of the tools available for download from NuGet.
 Follow the instructions in [Dataverse development tools](download-tools-nuget.md).
 That topic includes Power Platform CLI instructions to download PRT and other development tools from NuGet.